Adolf Ludvig Stierneld

-Adolf Ludvig Stierneld (September 1, 1755 – July 31, 1835) was a Swedish baron, politician, courtier and collector of historical documents.
-Recent historical research has revealed him to be one of Sweden's best and most prolific document forgers.
-He was born in Stockholm and died in Gripsholm.
+Adolf Ludvig Stierneld, Baron Stierneld (1 September 1755 – 31 July 1835) was a Swedish nobleman, courtier and collector of historical documents.
+Recent historical research has revealed him to be one of best and most prolific document forgers in Swedish history.

-Life
+Biography

-Stierneld was the son of baron Samuel Gustaf Stierneld and Kristina Brigitta Falker.
-He was inscribed by his father in to the military at birth and became ryttmästare at Livregementet in Stockholm in 1781.
-From 1778, he served as courtier to the queen, Sophia Magdalena.
+He was the son of Samuel Gustaf Stierneld and Kristina Brigitta Falker.
+In 1781, his father inscribed him to the military to become captain of the Royal Life Regiment of Horse.
+From 1778 onward, he served as courtier to Sophia Magdalena, Queen consort of Sweden.

-Stierneld appeared among the opposition to Gustav III of Sweden in the Riksdag of 1786 and 1789, where he was one of the leaders of the nobility.
+Stierneld appeared among the opposition to Gustavus III, King of Sweden in the Riksdag of 1786 and 1789, where he was one of the leaders of the nobility.
 During the Riksdag of 1789, he belonged to the members of the noble opposition against the absolutist reform of the Union and Security Act, and consequently belonged to the opposition arrested by the monarch during the Riksdag.
-When the others arrested were released, however, he was detained because of his connections to the Russian ambassador, and placed in Varberg Fortress.
-In 1790, he was released to marry his fiancée Charlotte Gyldenstolpe, a courtier of the royal duchess Charlotte and a daughter of the king's favorite Nils Philip Gyldenstolpe: the connections of his spouse secured his rehabilitation, and he was appointed court chamberlain in 1792.
+When the others arrested were released, however, he was detained because of his connections to the Russian ambassador, and was placed in the Varberg Fortress.
+In 1790, he was released to marry his fiancée Charlotte Gyldenstolpe, a courtier of Hedwig Elisabeth Charlotte, Duchess of Holstein-Gottorp and a daughter of the king's favorite Nils Philip Gyldenstolpe; the connections of his spouse secured his rehabilitation, and he was appointed court chamberlain in 1792.